jazenwong/wong-blog/_posts/essay/2024-02-08-lessons-launching-software.markdown

 Client wants a quote?
 Email.
 They want to book a shipment?
 Email.
 Tracking?
 Email.

-We're about to ship the first iteration of our customer facing application (will update this post with the product launch post when we do) and here are the main lessons I learned.
+We're about to ship the first iteration of our customer facing application (will update this post with the product launch link when we do) and here's what I learned.

 ### Designing software forces you to focus.